 The Department seeks to enroll about five first-year doctoral students per year.
 Since this usually represents about 2% of applicants, the admissions process is exceedingly selective.
 Successful applicants have typically majored in philosophy as undergraduates or have gone on to do MA degrees in philosophy.
 However, students who have majored in a related field with extensive background in philosophy have also been successful.

-The most critical components of the application are the writing sample and letters of recommendation.
 There is no minimum overall undergraduate GPA.
 However, successful applicants nearly always have an average GPA higher than 3.8 in their philosophy courses.
-(The same is true for overall GPA, but we pay most attention to grades in philosophy courses.)
+(They also tend to have exceptional overall GPAs, but we pay most attention to grades in philosophy courses.)
 In considering your GPA, we will certainly take into account the varying difficulty of courses, the varying degrees of grade inflation among institutions, and any relevant circumstances you discuss in your personal statement.

 The deadline for receipt of applications for both admission and financial aid is Wednesday, January 7, 2015 for all applicants.
 (The Department only admits new Ph.D. students for entrance in September.)
 All decisions are made by March 15 and will be immediately available online.
 Admitted and wait-listed students will also be contacted directly.

 To apply to the Ph.D. program, please fill out an online application via the Rackham Graduate School website.
 If, for any reason, you are unable to use the online resources, please contact us by e-mail.
 There are fee waivers and need-based fee grants available to those who qualify.

 The following are needed for consideration to the Ph.D. program in Philosophy.
 It is strongly encouraged that you submit all materials by uploading into your online application.